Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 TCU Performance Insights

-- The Horned Frogs are outscoring opponents by 27.1 points per game, with a +379 scoring differential overall.
-They put up 80.5 points per game (31st in college basketball) and give up 53.4 per outing (20th in college basketball).
+- The Horned Frogs put up 80.5 points per game (31st in college basketball) while giving up 53.4 per outing (20th in college basketball).
+They have a +379 scoring differential and outscore opponents by 27.1 points per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.